 A Computational Study of Catalytic Dehydrogenation of Propane to Propene Using Transition Metal Atoms*

-Bean, Chris; Dunevant, Daniel; Lewis, Nick; Scherer-Berry, Michal; and Zygmunt, Stan, "A Computational Study of Catalytic Dehydrogenation of Propane to Propene Using Transition Metal Atoms" (2017).
-Summer Interdisciplinary Research Symposium.
-6.
+Scherer-Berry, Michal; Bean, Christopher; Dunevant, Daniel; Lewis, Nick; and Zygmunt, Stan, "A Computational Study of Catalytic Dehydrogenation of Propane to Propene Using Transition Metal Atoms*" (2017).
+Physics and Astronomy Faculty Presentations.
+7.